arturitu/futuristic-chest/README.md

 # futuristic-chest
-Files and comments about 'Creating a PBR 3D model for the web' post
+Source files of the [Workflow: Creating a PBR 3D model for the web](https://unboring.net/workflows/creating-pbr-model) article